Evidence-Informed Therapy

 EMDR therapy is based on several key principles:

-• EMDR facilitates the reprocessing of these memories, helping to alleviate their negative emotional charge and impact.
+- EMDR may facilitate the reprocessing of these memories, helping to alleviate their negative emotional charge and impact.

 A typical EMDR session involves several phases